 How does Bocconi actually help you with your career?

 The opportunities at DIFC and Mercer were through the university job portals.
 Bocconi has a job portal with interesting positions around the world published regularly.

 Moreover, Bocconi has several internship programs at prestigious organizations like the UN etc which can be a wonderful launching pad for your career although they may be unpaid.

 I will recommend Bocconi as a wonderful investment as it really opens a lot of doors for you.
 But after all, you can bring the horse to the water but you cannot make the horse drink the water.

-Apart from the Finance program, there are students doing the International management, Marketing, Innovation & technology management etc. The university also has a Business school called SDA Bocconi which has 1 year MBA programs for more experienced students.
-The benefit of this is that you have Professors from the SDA Bocconi school also teaching courses for the Msc finance students.
+Apart from the Finance program, there are students doing International Management, Marketing, Innovation & technology management, etc. The university also has a Business school called SDA Bocconi which has 1 year MBA programs for more experienced students.
+The benefit of this is that you have Professors from the SDA Bocconi school also teaching courses for the MSc finance students.

 How do I manage my student budget and expenses in Milan?

 Fortunately, Bocconi offers several scholarships which have reduced in amount in the past few years.
-Nonetheless, getting these scholarships would make study in Boconi a very value for money deal.
+Nonetheless, getting these scholarships would make studying in Boconi a very value-for-money deal.

-The Need based scholarships on the other hand require documentation on family income, assets etc which need to be translated in Italian.
-Check for ISU Bocconi scholarship.
+The Need-based scholarships on the other hand require documentation on family income, assets etc which need to be translated into Italian.
+Check for the ISU Bocconi scholarship.